 In their pioneering work, Stone and colleagues (2) found that a periodised programme increased lean body mass to a significantly greater extent than a nonperiodised routine did.
 Unfortunately, the values for each group were not published, thereby precluding the ability to assess the magnitude of differences in the protocols.
 In a subsequent study, Baker and colleagues (3) failed to detect any significant differences in lean body mass between periodised and nonperiodised models; another study (4) showed greater absolute differences in favour of periodised training, but values did not rise to statistical significance.
 It should be noted that the two latter studies used the skinfold technique to evaluate body composition, which is of questionable accuracy for assessing relatively small changes in lean mass over short periods.
 So although there is some direct evidence to support the use of periodisation in a hypertrophy-oriented programme, the research at this point remains equivocal, precluding the ability to form definitive conclusions on the topic.

-I have also used the skinfold technique for measuring body fat as well as self-reported body measurements.
+I also used the skinfold technique for measuring body fat as well as self-reported body measurements.
 The validity of anything self-reported is questionable but one thing which cannot be questioned whether or not this programme will help me lift more in the weight room.
 The calliper skinfold body fat measurement is still widely regarded as the most accurate, easy way to measure body fat.

 As Brad writes in his book, there is considerable evidence which shows that periodisation elicits greater gains in strength than nonperiodised approaches do.
 Given that mechanical tension is a primary driving force for muscle protein accretion, a case can be made that greater increases in strength alone would facilitate superior hypertrophic gains over time.